maoyuanli/maoyuanli.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an electrical and electronic engineer.
-I am currently working at [the Department of Electrical and Electronic Engineering](https://educ.titech.ac.jp/ee/eng/), [the Tokyo Institute of Technology](https://www.titech.ac.jp/english) (TokyoTech), specializing in joint wireless information and power transfer for implantable medical devices.
+I am currently working at [the Department of Electrical and Electronic Engineering](https://educ.titech.ac.jp/ee/eng/), [the Institute of Science Tokyo](https://www.titech.ac.jp/english) (TokyoTech), specializing in joint wireless information and power transfer for implantable medical devices.
 I hold an overseas JSPS postdoctoral fellowship.

 I received my Ph.D. from  [Beijing Institute of Technology](https://english.bit.edu.cn/), Beijing, China.
 My research was focused on body area networks.